-See more info about Schengen visas at the website of Finnish Embassy in Ankara.
+See more info about Schengen visas at the website of Embassy of Finland in Tunis.

 The Visa Application Centre accepts applications for short stay Schengen visas only (not exceeding 90 days during 180 days period).
 Applicants need to visit the Visa Application Centre in person.
 All applicants applying for a Schengen visa must submit biometric data - ten fingerprints and a photo.
 The biometric data will be stored in the Visa Information System (VIS), which is an IT system that allows data exchange between the Schengen States.
 More information can be found here.

-Who can submit visa application in Visa Application Centre
+Who can submit visa application in the Visa Application Centre?

 Visa application can be submitted three months before the trip, we recommend you to apply at least one month before the planned trip.
 Please note that all applications are processed individually.
 The Embassy may request further documentation, information or you may be called for an interview which can prolong the processing time.